mcpanzors/eyes.storybook/README.md

     /* Only for VisualGrid mode */

     // `skipStorybookBuild` defines whether or not will be run `build-storybook` command.
-    skipStorybookBuild: true, // make sure it is set to `false` if you made changes in your app
+    skipStorybookBuild: false, // if you use your custom build command, set this to `true`

     // `storybookOutputDir` defines directory where to store built files.
     // The value will be passed to Storybook via `--output-dir` option